yessinek97/yessinek97/README.md

 - 👋 Hi, I’m Yessine Khanfir @yessinek97, I am an AI Research Engineer At InstaDeep and currently located in Tunisia.
 - 👀 Interested in Artificial Intelligence and BioAI.
-- 🌱 Currently working on NLP / BioAI Research projects.
+- 🌱 Currently working on NLP / BioAI Research.
 - 💞️ Always looking to collaborate to AI / ML projects.
 - 📫 E-mail: ye.khanfir@gmail.com, Phone: +216 56 435 313.